Cultivating Sustainable Businesses in Latin America and the Caribbean

 Our Projects in Latin America

-The Development Facility for Latin America already has a track record of completed and ongoing projects which reflect its mission and scope of activities:
+The Development Facility for Latin America boasts a track record of completed and ongoing projects which reflect its mission and scope of activities:

 In 2020, the eco.business Development Facility began working with and supporting a Nicaraguan initiative, “Zero-Deforestation Cattle Ranching” ..